CUBRID/cubrid-manual/en/sql/oodb.rst

 When an attribute is dropped from a class, any resolution specifiers which refer to the attribute by using the **INHERIT** clause are also removed.
 If a conflict occurs due to the deletion of an attribute, the system will determine a new inheritance hierarchy.
 If you don't like the inheritance hierarchy determined by the system, you can determine it by using the **INHERIT** clause of the **ALTER** statement.
 The following example shows such conflict.

 Suppose there is a sub class that inherits attributes from three different super classes.
-If a name conflict occurrs in all super classes and the explicitly inherited attribute is dropped, one of the remaining two attributes will be inherited automatically to resolve the problem.
+If a name conflict occurs in all super classes and the explicitly inherited attribute is dropped, one of the remaining two attributes will be inherited automatically to resolve the problem.

 The following example shows sub class conflict.
 Classes *B*, *C* and *D* are super classes of class *E*, and have an attribute whose name is *team* and the domain is *team_event*.
 Class *E* was created with the *place* attribute inherited from class *C* as follows: